 Check your eligibility for Settled Status

-The Settled Status application process will open from 30 March 2019 until the end of the grace period (six months after 31 December 2020), which is 30 June 2021 and is now free of charge.
+The Settled Status application process opened fully on the 30 March 2019 and will stay open until the end of the grace period (six months after 31 December 2020), which is 30 June 2021.
+It is now free of charge.

 We have provided answers to some of the questions you may have about the application process and an opportunity for you to check your eligibility.

 This hub provides independent guidance to EU citizens and citizens from Norway, Iceland, Liechtenstein and Switzerland and their families who live in London.

 The aim is to help you prepare for your Settled Status application.
 If you require more information than what is on this hub, you can search our list of support services for access to reliable, accredited and trusted sources of further support and information.
 You can also sign up for updates on the Home Office information site.

 You can download and print guidance documents on Brexit and Settled Status from our list of common languages and share them within your community.
 You can also download and share our Settled Status checklist of helpful documents and information to have ready when completing your Settled Status application.